Understanding 529 Withdrawal Rules

 Once you know how much you need, you need to decide who gets the funds.
 You can send funds directly to the college, add them to your own accounts for paying expenses or release the funds to your student (the beneficiary of the account).
 Save any bills, receipts and documentation for tax time.

-Once the funds are released, you’ll need to complete form 1099-Q from the IRS.
+Once the funds are released, you’ll need a completed form 1099-Q from the IRS.
 This form is specifically for 529 spending and ensures your taxes are calculated accurately, and you are not subject to penalties.
+The 529 plan manager or custodian will complete this form and send the student, parent and IRS a copy.